Rhode Island Lighthouse History

 Original Illuminating Apparatus: Fourth Order Fresnel lens

-Current Illuminating Apparatus: Solar Powered Beacon
+Current Illuminating Apparatus: LED Lights

 Height: 53 feet

-Status: Restored/Private Aid To Navigation
+Status: Private Aid To Navigation

 Light Characteristic: Flashing White every 5 seconds (1906)

-Flashing White every 5 seconds (2005)
+Light Characteristic: Flashing White every 5 seconds (2005)

 Range: 12 miles (1906)

-3 miles (2005)
+Range: 3 miles (2005)

-an air tight square wooden structure, with the lower part of Plum Beach light's thirty-three foot diameter metal foundation attached to it, was towed from Providence to Plum Beach and was sunk.
+In 1896 a pneumatic caisson, an air tight metal structure, the lower part of Plum Beach light's thirty-three foot diameter metal foundation, was towed from Providence to Plum Beach and was sunk.
 Once the caisson settled to the bottom, the water inside was pumped out and it was filled with air.
-Workers went into caisson and removed the soil underneath it, allowing it to sink to thirty-eight feet below mean low water.
+Workers went into the caisson and removed the soil underneath it, allowing it to sink to thirty-eight feet below mean low water.
 As it sank, metal plates were added to the top of the foundation.
 In early December, a test boring showed a seven-foot layer of quicksand at the thirty-eight foot depth.
 If the caisson was left at this depth the lighthouse would be unstable.
-The caisson would have to placed seven feet deeper.
+The caisson would have to be placed seven feet deeper.
 This also meant that the foundation would have to be heightened but there wasn't enough money in the budget to do that.
 The lighthouse Board stopped construction on the light.
-The top of the unfinished foundation was covered with wood and a temporary red lantern was placed on it.
+The top of the unfinished foundation was covered with a wooden peaked roof.
+On February 1, 1897 a temporary red lantern was suspended from a bracket on top of a mast on the foundation.

 In 1898, $9,000 was appropriated to complete the light.
 An additional row of metal plates was added to the foundation, before weather halted work in January 1899.
 In April work resumed on the lighthouse.
 It was finally finished on June first.
 A fourth order Fresnel lens was installed in the lighthouse and it was first lighted on July 1, 1899.

 On September 21, 1938, substitute keeper Edwin Babcock tried to row ashore to see his family but wind and high waves caused by the approaching 1938 Hurricane forced him back to the lighthouse.
 He and assistant keeper John Ganze knew a bad storm was coming.
 They secured the light and waited.
 As the storm grew in intensity, the light was hit by bigger and bigger waves.
 A thirty-foot wave hit the lighthouse and tore open the kitchen door.
 Water poured into the lighthouse.
 The keepers climbed up to the fog bell room.
 It was the highest, non-exposed point on the light.
-They tied themselves, back to back; to the pipe containing the weights that turned the Fresnel lens in hope their bodies would be found together if the lighthouse were destroyed.
+They tied themselves, back to back, to the pipe containing the weights that turned the Fresnel lens in hope their bodies would be found together if the lighthouse were destroyed.
 The keepers survived, but the light was badly damaged.
 Minor repairs were made to the lighthouse and it was put back into service.

 In 1941, the first Jamestown Bridge was built almost on top of Plum Beach Lighthouse.
 The lighthouse was no longer needed as an aid to navigation and was closed.
 The Coast Guard put the lighthouse up for auction.
 The high bidder would have to tear it down and remove it.
 No one bid on it.